It’s Better with Buckwheat

-- and even in breads
+- and even in loaves of bread

 When I make pancakes I like to use mostly buckwheat flour for that 40% and sometimes mix it with sorghum flour (more on that coming up another week) or brown rice or almond flour.

 Buckwheat can also be cooked as a cereal in a 2:1 ratio of water to groats.
-If you want an oatmeal like consistency then just cook for 12-15 minutes and serve when the water is absorbed and groats are slightly chewy.
+If you want an oatmeal-like consistency then just cook for 12-15 minutes and serve when the water is absorbed and groats are slightly chewy.

 If you want to use it in a tabbouli or pilaf then the groats should first be coated with egg or oil and heated in a skillet until dry.
-After that the water can be added and the groats cooked.
+After that, the water can be added and the groats cooked.
 This is known as kasha and is popular in places like Ukraine and Russia.